 What about being a student at Boston University most excites you?
 (250 Words)

-Upon taking business management in school and being a frequent customer of online stores, I felt compelled to be like one of the people behind those stores.
-My first experience in business was selling vintage clothes, and without realizing, I had contributed to the mitigation of environmental issues such as fashion waste.
-This made me realize the importance of business in promoting sustainability.
-Which is why I’m excited to further my interest in learning how to create a sustainable and ethical business as a way to mitigate global issues through the facilities provided by Boston University.
+Upon taking business management in school and being a frequent online shopper, I wanted to be like one of the people behind those stores.
+My first experience selling vintage clothes led me to unknowingly contribute to the mitigation of environmental issues such as fashion waste.
+It made me realize the importance of sustainability, which is why I’m excited to explore how to create a sustainable and ethical business through Boston University’s resources.

-I’m looking forward to growing my knowledge through the courses, with learning business ethics and introduction to law such as employment law to gain an understanding on how ethics play a part in business.
-In addition, the sustainability program in BU has piqued my interest as there are many projects that would inspire and offer insight that cannot be acquired elsewhere.
-The sustainability program would allow me to see further how sustainability could be achieved and applied, and this would inspire me in shaping possible business ideas in the future.
-The project of creating a business plan in the third year of the business administration program would provide me with the opportunity to put the knowledge and inspirations from the above in application to hopefully develop a business idea that focuses on fulfilling ethics and sustainability to mitigate global issues.
+I’m looking forward to growing my knowledge through the courses, learning business ethics and introduction to employment law to gain an understanding in business.
+In addition, the sustainability program in BU would allow me to see further how sustainability could be achieved and applied, and this would inspire me in shaping possible business ideas in the future.
+Creating a business plan in the third year of the business administration program will also provide me with the opportunity to put the knowledge and inspirations from the above in application to hopefully develop a business idea that focuses on fulfilling ethics and sustainability to mitigate global issues.

 Alyssa,